projectcalico/calico/master/getting-started/kubernetes/tutorials/advanced-policy.md

 ### Requirements

+- This guide is aimed at Calico v2.4 and above, and will not work on Calico v2.3 or below.
 - This guide assumes you have a working Kubernetes cluster with Calico for policy.
 (See: [installation]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation) for help)
 - This guide assumes that your pods have connectivity to the public internet.
 - This guide assumes you are familiar with [Kubernetes NetworkPolicy](simple-policy)